ericbannon/acs-cosign/README.md

 Go to the GitHub repo for sigstore/cosign, click on Releases, and download the version for your operative system.

 ### Generate secrets for GitHub action including keypair

+Generate a GitHub PAT with write access to the repo

 ```
 export GITHUB_TOKEN=ghp_xyz123